eikek/docspell/modules/microsite/docs/doc/metadata.md

 ---
 layout: docs
 title: Adding Meta Data
+permalink: doc/metadata
 ---

 # {{ page.title }}

 ## Meta Data

-The processing can be controlled implicitely by the provided meta data.
+Docspell processes each uploaded file.
+Processing involves extracting archives, extracting text, anlyzing the extracted text and converting the file into a pdf.
+Text is analyzed to find metadata that can be set automatically.
+Docspell compares the extracted text against a set of known meta data.
 The *Meta Data* page allows to manage this meta data.
 You can create the following:

 - Tags
 - Organizations
 - Persons
 - Equipments

 ### Tags